Winrock Town Center

-Winrock Town Center is an open-air mixed-use development under construction in Albuquerque, New Mexico, United States.
-The center is anchored by two Dillard's locations and a Regal 16-screen IMAX and RPX Theatre.
-The town center is located on the site of the original Winrock Shopping Center, which opened in 1961 as the first regional shopping mall in New Mexico.
+Winrock Town Center is a mixed-use development located in Albuquerque, New Mexico, United States.
+The center spans approximately 740,000 square feet (68,748 m2) of retail, medical, wellness, entertainment, and office space.
+The property also features a 2.5 acre park with an amphitheater, water feature, playground, event lawn, markets, and community programs.
+The town center is located on the site of the original Winrock Center, developed by Winthrop Rockefeller and designed by Victor Gruen, which opened in 1961 as the first regional shopping mall in New Mexico.

-Pre-Winrock history (1920-1961)
+Pre-Winrock history (1920–1961)

 In June 1920, the University of New Mexico purchased a 480 acre lot on what was then known as Albuquerque's East Mesa.
 The original intent UNM had with purchasing this lot was to transform it into a garden to produce vegetables for residential students.
 However, this idea was scrapped and the lot was left empty.

 About three decades later, the University of New Mexico began to sell off plots of its East Mesa site to residential developers, with the first 160 acre going to Ed Snow in 1953 and another 160 acre to Dale Bellemah in 1956.
 This paved the way for new subdivisions and a new large population movement to this new part of Albuquerque.
 Soon enough, this would result in the need for the establishment of a retail area.
 This led to a 1958 meeting between then-UNM President Tom Popejoy and Winthrop Rockefeller, where they negotiated building a new regional shopping mall to be built on some of the last plots of UNM's East Mesa land.